Schools' curriculum

 The National Curriculum provides an outline of core knowledge around which schools can create exciting and stimulating lessons to develop pupils’ knowledge, understanding and skills as part of the wider school curriculum.

-The new Early Years Foundation Stage curriculum provides guidance for early education and learning and is the first stage of the National Curriculum.
-It focuses on the distinct needs of children aged 0 to 5, or the end of the reception year, in primary schools.
+The new Early Years Foundation Stage curriculum gives guidance for early education and learning and is the first stage of the National Curriculum.
+It focuses on the needs of children aged 0 to 5, or the end of the reception year, in primary schools.
 The Early Years Foundation Stage provides an outline for practitioners working across this age range in, for example pre-schools, children’s centres, childminder networks, nursery and reception classes and private day nurseries.

 The National Curriculum caters for four key stages in a pupil’s life and is based around twelve subjects classified as ‘core’ and ‘other foundation’ subjects:

-• Key Stage 1: age 5 - 7
+• Key Stage 1: age 5 to 7

-• Key Stage 2: age 7 - 11
+• Key Stage 2: age 7 to 11

-• Key Stage 3: age 11 - 13/14
+• Key Stage 3: age 11 to 13/14

-• Key Stage 4: age 13/14 - 16
+• Key Stage 4: age 13/14 to 16

-Information about the primary curriculum is available from the National Curriculum website.
+Details about the primary curriculum is available from the National Curriculum website.

 Useful websites